deislabs/spiderlightning/docs/service-implementation-101.md

 ## Getting Started

-Assuming that you are on the root of the SpiderLightning repository that you locally cloned, to get started, do:
+Assuming that you are on the root of the SpiderLightning repository that you locally cloned, to get started, create a new branch:

 ```sh
 git branch my_local_pubsub_implementation c73826a1d522bc3e1d2f0387481880edecd3e3d3